-It is also important to note that the refund credit note is transferable to another person, and your travel agent or tour operator must facilitate this transfer free of any charges.
+It is also important to note that the refund credit note is transferable to another person, and your package travel organiser must facilitate this transfer free of any charges.

-Do I have to follow up with my travel agent directly or will they automatically provide me with a cash refund at the end of the 24 month period?
+Do I have to follow up with my package travel organiser directly or will they automatically provide me with a cash refund at the end of the 24 month period?

-If you hold a refund credit note, your travel agent or tour operator must contact you no less than 4 weeks before your credit note is due to expire to advise you of your options to either use it (if it has not been redeemed) or opt for a cash refund.
-If you choose a cash refund, it is expected that travel agents and tour operators will provide your refund no later than 14 days following your request.
+If you hold a refund credit note, your package travel organiser must contact you no less than 4 weeks before your credit note is due to expire to advise you of your options to either use it (if it has not been redeemed) or opt for a cash refund.
+If you choose a cash refund, it is expected that your package travel organiser will provide your refund no later than 14 days following your request.